-As part of Governor Cuomo’s transformative plan to improve the state’s economic development model, a NYS Consolidated Funding Application (CFA) has been created that will streamline and expedite the grant application process.
+As part of New York State's transformative plan to improve the economic development model, a NYS Consolidated Funding Application (CFA) has been created that will streamline and expedite the grant application process.

 New York Forward Loan Fund (NYFLF) is a new economic recovery loan program aimed at supporting New York State small businesses, nonprofits and small landlords as they reopen after the COVID-19 outbreak and NYS on PAUSE.